RJDennis/HyperbolicCrossApprox.jl/README.md

 grid, multi_ind = hyperbolic_cross_grid(chebyshev_nodes,d,k,n,domain)
 ```

-where `n` is either an interger or a tuple of integers.
+where `n` is either an interger or a 1d array of integers.

 In the functions above, `chebyshev_nodes` can be replaced with `chebyshev_extrema`.